Winning with Humility

 The Handshake

-On my journey, I looked up to Grandmaster Gukesh D. He is one of the greatest players in the world, but what I admire most is his quiet humbleness.
-Even in the biggest moments of his career, he remains calm, respectful, and focused.
-He proves that you can be a fierce competitor on the board while remaining a kind and humble person off the board.
-He is my ideal of what a chess player should be: a "silent warrior" who lets his moves speak for him.
+On my journey, I looked up to Grandmaster Gukesh Dommaraju.
+He is one of the best chess players in the world, but what I really admire about him is that he respects the game and his opponents.
+He also fights aggressively on the board and is humble and kind off the board.
+He is an ideal of what a chess player should be: a “silent warrior” who lets his moves speak for him.

 As I look ahead to my next tournament, my goal is to improve my ranking while staying humble and respectful to others.
-I want to continue sharpening my mind and taking the risks that lead to victory, but I will always carry the lesson of the national stage with me: success is only meaningful if it is built on a foundation of respect.
+I want to continue sharpening my mind and taking the risks that lead to victory, but I will always carry the lessons of the Nationals with me.
+Success is only meaningful if it is built on a foundation of respect.
 With a focused mind and a commitment to helping others, I am ready for the next move, both on the chessboard and in life!

 This is just the beginning...